rtts/autodidact/README.md

         $ ./manage.py createsuperuser

 5. You're all set!
 Start the development server (`./manage.py runserver`) and visit [http://localhost:8000/](http://localhost:8000/).
-In the admin you can add Programmes, Courses, Sessions, Assignments, and Steps.
+In the admin you can add Programs, Courses, Sessions, Assignments, and Steps.
 Have fun!
 If you have any questions or bug reports, feel free to contact the author or submit a Github issue.